MauiDaui/alpha_blog/README.md

 Instructions
 1.- Be in the cmd and in the directory
 2.- rails new name_of_app
-3.- Open project and changes some data
+3.- git add -A
+4.- git commit -m " "
-4.- Open github and create new repository
+5.- Open github and create new repository
-5.- Follow steps
+6.- Follow steps

 Additional info